How to adjust your sewing machine according to the fabric used?

 2. You notice:

-• uneven stitches after careful threading
+• irregular stitches after careful threading

 • free fall ➜ tension too loose

-• Immobile ➜ tension too high
+• Immobile ➜ tension too tight

-• Moderate scrolling ➜ correct balance
+• Moderate unwinding ➜ correct balance

-• the presence of debris in the housing
+• presence of debris in the case

-• damage to the can
+• damage to the bobbin

-• the compatibility of the wire with your project
+• the thread compatibility with your project

-Sewing machine settings by fabric and stitch type
+Sewing machine settings by fabric type and stitch

 Summary table: basic settings for common fabrics